Viktoru/mlfruitandnut/README.md

 After you install this custom module you need to add the field "link_the_site".
 This field allows to connect the module Overview.
 Go to your Content Types, select "Main Lab Fruit and Nut".
 Click on Manage Fields and Add field called "field_link_the_site".
-Make sure are exactly the same, otherwise it will return an error after you install the module Overview.
+Make sure is exactly the same name.
+Otherwise, it will return an error after you install the module Overview.

 Note: In the future you can create a Custom Content Type by creating a YAML file that contain all the required configuration.
-For more details go to mlfruitandnut>config>install folders for examples.
+For more details go to the mlfruitandnut>config>install folders for examples.

 ### Dependencies: